“You never get a second chance to make a first impression.”

-While getting people to visit your site is important, what you ultimately want is a conversion, or in other words, visitors who are interested enough in your unique proposition that they want to stay updated, share with their friends, and become customers.
+While getting people to visit a website is important, what businesses actually want is a conversion.
+In other words, grab fickle visitors who may be interested enough in the company’s unique value proposition to sign up, subscribe, stay updated, share with friends, and become loyal customers.

-Investment startup Betterment also has a landing page that presents a convincing case to prospects.
-Harmonious colors, compelling copy, a clear call-to-action (CTA), and a row of benefits so the user immediately understands what they have to offer.
+Investment startup Betterment has a landing page that presents a convincing case to prospects.
+Harmonious colors, a smiling person, compelling copy, a unique value proposition, and a clear call-to-action (CTA) all help people immediately understand what Betterment has to offer.

 Another way to convert users is to highlight testimonials.

-Testimonials help sell the experience of what you offer, and a visitor can easily internalize this expectation.
+Testimonials help sell the experience and visitors can easily internalize the possibilities.